MassimilianoBiancucci/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 (this image is only rappresentative then how classes are applied)

 The dataset is released in [**supervisely format**](https://docs.supervise.ly/data-organization/00_ann_format_navi/04_supervisely_format_objects), where there is two way to extract objects bitmaps shown below.
+The goal for the dataset preparation for training Mask R-CNN is to extract from the dataset for each image several masks, one for each istances of object that is present into this immage and that is labled.
+Each mask is a simple numpy array of bool or uint8 with shape (height, width), where the backgroung is indicated with zero and the mask of our istance is marked with pixel of value 1.

 ### **Mask images preparation**